6 Sunday School Lessons Based on Dr. Seuss Books

 After the activity ask:

-Say: When we’re afraid, God is like a parachute, surrounding us with his love and protection.
+Say: When we’re afraid, God surrounds us with his love and protection–kind of like a parachute.
 We don’t need to feel afraid because God is always with us.

 Sleepin’ in Graham Comfort

 Say: We’re going to decorate graham crackers with frosting and make them look like kids in sleeping bags.
-The only rule in decorating the crackers is that you have to put a smile on your cracker kid’s face to show that he or she can ‘Lie down and sleep in peace,’ for God alone holds you in safety.
+The only rule in decorating the crackers is that you have to put a smile on your cracker’s face to show that it can “lie down and sleep in peace,” for God alone holds you in safety.

 Have kids frost their crackers, making smiling faces with the decorating tubes.
 When kids are finished say: Before we eat our snacks, let’s thank God that we can have smiles on our faces at night knowing that God will hold us in safety.